sainioan/DatabaseApplication2020/user_guide.md

 <img src="https://github.com/sainioan/DatabaseApplication2020/blob/master/static/images/menu_bar.png" width="800" height="200">

 The various views contain a menu bar, making it effortless for app users to switch between different views.
+The user can view current bestsellers by clicking the 'bestsellers' button.
+The user can search for summaries (and reviews) by either clicking the 'summaries by author' button or 'summaries by title' button.
+The user can log out by clicking the 'logout' button .